pwinckles/card-game-rules/draft/YAMV.md

 ### No Permanent Top Trump

 Remove the jokers from the deck and deal out all of the cards.
-Everything else is the same except that there is no longer an exchange with the stock.
+Everything else is the same except that there is no longer an exchange with the talon.